skeoop/skeoop.github.io/results/LabExam2-Feedback.md

 2. The UI is well designed.
 In particular, the constructor does not call "setVisible(true)".
 3. The UI works correctly.
 It displays current elapsed time of stopwatch and the buttons work correctly.

-=== Using Command Objects for Start/Stop
+#### Using Command Objects for Start/Stop
 The Start/Stop button needs 2 commands: one for "start" and one for "stop".
-Since its a JButton, using Swing `Action` objects is the simplest, most convenient solution:
+Using Swing `Action` objects is the simplest, most convenient solution:
 ```
 #!java
     // JButton can be a local variable in initComponents().